mikael-espinola/mikael-espinola/README.md

 ## Hello everyone, I'm Mikael Espínola 👋 Welcome to my space of learning and work.
 Hope to see you soon.

-I am a student in software development with a focus on Full Stack.
+I am a student in software development with a focus on Front-End.
 I will be here sharing my learning with opensource and personal projects.
 <div>

 ## GitHub Stats